-As anglophiles around the world tune in to watch the Queen's Platinum Jubilee celebration, you may be left wondering where does Her Majesty The Queen and the rest of the royal family actually live?
+As anglophiles around the world mourn the death of Her Majesty Queen Elizabeth II, you may be left wondering where does His Majesty The King and the rest of the royal family actually live?

 Unsurprisingly, their homes are some of the world's best homes, and many members of the firm have more than one palatial residence that they call home.